sr-murthy/continuedfractions/docs/sources/exploring-continued-fractions.rst

    >>> cf.order
    3

-All :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` objects will have a finite sequence of elements and thus a finite order, even if mathematically the numbers they represent may be irrational.
+All :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances will have a finite sequence of elements and thus a finite order, even if mathematically the numbers they represent may be irrational.
 The integers represent the special case of zero-order continued fractions.

 .. code:: python

    >> ContinuedFraction(3).order
    0

-The elements and orders of :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` objects are well behaved with respect to all rational operations supported by
+The elements and orders of :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances are well behaved with respect to all rational operations supported by
 :py:class:`fractions.Fraction`:

 .. code:: python